 are found in areas where there is a ready and accessible supply of small insects.
 They are particularly fond of open pasture with access to water and quiet farm buildings.
 Large reed beds in late summer and early autumn can be good places to look for pre-migration roosts.
 Swallows are small birds with dark glossy blue backs, red throats, pale under parts and long distinctive tail streamers.

-Highly visible to humans the Burrowing Owl (above) is a small ground dwelling bird, who is frequently seen bobbing up and down while perched.
+Highly visible to humans the Burrowing Owl (above) is a small ground dwelling bird, which is frequently seen bobbing up and down while perched.
 In Colorado Burrowing Owls are a migratory species who winter in Mexico or Central America.